davidrmiller/biosim4/rearchitect.md

             * Grid::accept(GridVisitor v)
                 * iterate through Coordinates calling
                     * visitor.visit(Coord loc)
+        * or a Grid iterator to iterate over points on the grid

         * add layers to the Grid data type? - for use by signals
             * Layer struct in signals is a variety of Grid